cettia/asity/1.0.0-Beta1/index.md

 }
 ```

+### Try out examples

-The same pattern applies when bridging application to other platform.
+The same pattern applies when bridging an application to other platforms.
 Here is working examples.
 They demonstrate how to run [Cettia Java Server](/projects/cettia-java-server) implementing the Cettia Protocol using Asity on each platform.

 <ul class="inline-list">
 <li><a href="https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform/atmosphere2">Atmosphere 2</a></li>